s53kr-lm8a6r/qestor/libs/reactive_browser_storage/README.md

 **Cookie not being set**: Verify that you're not trying to set cookies during SSR, and check your cookie options (secure, sameSite, etc.).

-**Import errors**: Make sure you're importing from `@qestor/reactive-browser-storage` and that the package is listed in your app's dependencies.
+**Import errors**: Make sure you're importing from `@qestor/reactive-browser-storage` and that the library is listed in your app's dependencies.

 ## 🤝 Contributing

 This is part of the Qestor monorepo.
 For improvements or bug fixes:

-1. Make changes in `packages/reactive_browser_storage/`
+1. Make changes in `libs/reactive_browser_storage/`
 2. Test with the demo app at `/demo`
 3. Update version in `package.json` if needed
-4. Run `pnpm run build:packages` to ensure it builds correctly
+4. Run `pnpm run build:libs` to ensure it builds correctly
 5. Follow the project's contribution guidelines

 ## 📄 License